TheRealGWJosh/BorderShapes/README.md

 - Root variables for more customization.
 - Most Discord elements border shapes can be changed.
 - New modern style for user statuses.
-- BetterDiscord, Powercord and Vizality support.
+- BetterDiscord, Powercord, Vizality and Stylus support.

 # Previews